 Best For: FreedomPop is best for small or new businesses that want to be able to keep their existing phone number on a free virtual phone platform.
 Teams that plan to use their business phone number for streaming or general Internet browsing should avoid FreedomPop, as 25MB of data translates to only about an hour per month.
 Companies or sole proprietors that will benefit from FreedomPop are those that don’t plan to do much texting or talking on their FreedomPop number, but still want to be able to provide an alternate business phone number to those that ask.

-2ndLine is a virtual phone number provider offering free calling and texting within the United States and Canada.
+2ndLine is a VoIP number provider offering free calling and texting within the United States and Canada.

 Unfortunately, as of this writing, 2ndLine is available only to Android users, not iPhone users.
 This means that for many, 2ndLine is automatically ruled out.